NAB decides to record statements of JIT members first - PakObserver

-The National Accountability Bureau (NAB) has decided to first record the statements of the Joint Investigation Team (JIT) members who had probed the offshore assets of the Sharif family.
+The National Accountability Court (NAB) has decided to first record the statements of the Joint Investigation Team (JIT) members who had probed the offshore assets of the Sharif family.

 The graft watchdog submitted an application on Saturday to Justice Ijazul Ahsan, the judge appointed by the top court to oversee NAB’s proceedings against the Sharif family, for this purpose.